20Scoops-CNX/paylo-payments-demo/README.md

 ## Quick Start

-In this case we used fetch in client side to request to PayLo server but not recomended the flow should be request from server side in case for you api key security. this project are based on [Reactjs framework](https://reactjs.org)
+In this case we used fetch in client side to request to Paylo server but not recomended the flow should be request from server side in case for you api key security. this project are based on [Reactjs framework](https://reactjs.org)

 ## How to run locally